ousatov-ua/dns/README.md

 > Having 2 CPU cores and 4Gb RAM is more than compfortable.
 >
 > Regarding hyper-threading: In my testings I found out that disabling HT gives better performance results.
 Your observations can vary.

-🔸 Should work on other distributions with minimal changes

-🔸 I'm working on a script to automate next steps.

-> [!IMPORTANT]
-> 🎉 Many thanks to: [AA ar51an](https://github.com/ar51an), [Gerd hagezy](https://github.com/hagezi).
-Please give a star for their awesome work! 🎉

 ## 🧰 General configuration
 <details>